Frequently Asked Questions

 3.)
 How much is it?

-month.
-Tuition includes your membership in the online community,
+your membership in the online community,

 4.)
 I've never taken an art class before and can't draw a straight line.
 Will I be out of my depth here?

-introduction to drawing, painting and the world of children's book
+introduction to drawing, painting and children's book

 art.